bokeh/bokeh/sphinx/source/docs/user_guide.rst

 :ref:`userguide_bokehjs`
     Create plots in JavaScript by using BokehJS directly.

-:ref:`userguide_tutorials`
-    Read tutorials on specific topics for using Bokeh.

 :ref:`userguide_info`
     See where to go next for more information and examples.